 When you’re driving in the Byron Bay hinterland, enjoying a water-based activity on the coast or hiking another mount in the region, Mount Warning is hard to miss.
 It has a funny shape that you cannot mix up with any other peak.
 It got it from being a volcanic plug of a now non-existing volcano.
 It is 1,156m high, which is very respectful from an Australian point of view.

 But Mount Warning made it to many Australian bucket lists for another reason.
-The summit of Mount Warning receives every day the first sunlight of the Australian continent.
+The summit of Mount Warning receives every day the first sunlight on the Australian continent.
 This is why it is very popular to ascend Mount Warning by night to be the first ones to see the sunrise in Australia.
 To be honest, we went to Mount Warning with this objective.
 I wasn’t particularly thrilled by the idea of being the first one in Australia to catch the sunrise.
 But a sunrise from the top of a mount is beautiful and mounts are rarely as easy to climb in the dark as Mount Warning.

 I wouldn’t put Mount Warning hike on the bucket list for nature lovers

 Nature lovers won’t like Mount Warning because it’s become too popular.
-And hiking a place that is badly impacted by tourism isn’t enjoyable.
+And hiking in a place that is badly impacted by tourism isn’t enjoyable.

 As it became a bucket list item, the place can get crowded.
 There’s only one track to go up and return, so you may end up in a traffic jam.
 If hiking in the darkness with only your torch lighting the path sounds adventurous, it’s a whole different story when there are dozens of people around.

 And when those people aren’t particularly used to hiking, it can become frustrating.
 Of course, I am not saying that hiking should only be for experienced and fit people.
 But I’ve seen people climbing Mount Warning for sunrise with no previous training.
-And hiking in the dark a Grade 5 track may not be the best way to start.
+And hiking in the dark on a Grade 5 track may not be the best way to start.

 Once you reach the top, don’t expect pure nature.
 You’ll be standing on a platform and sharing the place with a few other groups.
 Although most of them are there to have a beautiful time enjoying the sunset, it makes it harder to connect with nature.
 And I’ll keep my comments about the littering for later in this post.